Today I’m going to show you exactly how to onboard your guests into your podcast.

 - Maintain a three-inch distance from your microphone to prevent ambient room noise from being picked up while minimising breathing and ‘popping’ sounds from being picked up excessively.
 This is your podcast recording sweet spot.

 Download and Set Up the Right Audio Recording App

-When it comes to recording your podcast parts, it always pays to choose the right audio app.
+When it comes to recording a podcast with multiple guests in multiple locations, it always pays to choose the right audio app.

 While there are countless options available in the digital age, we recommend using free platforms, Audacity or, for Mac Users, Quicktime.
 (Alternatively, there are paid options like SquadCast that enables podcast hosts and guests to record studio-quality audio from anywhere.)